 To establish appropriate new landmarks Lambert and Suri worked with Dr. Gary D. Richards, associate professor in the Department of Biomedical Sciences.
 They first carried out extensive dissections in the anatomy laboratory to establish nerve pathways and relationships.
 With that data in hand, Lambert and Suri moved to 3D virtual reconstructions of adult skulls from the dental school's Atkinson Collection, curated by Dr. Dorothy Dechant.
 These virtual reconstructions were critical to establish the validity of the new landmarks and to test for variation related to age, ethnicity and the presence or absence of third molars or complete dentitions.

 Lambert and Suri's work, the first of a series of research projects, is leveraging the dental school's resources in multiple departments to address topics of clinical interest.
 To this end, Lambert, Suri and Richards are working with Drs.
-Bernadette Alvear Fa '06 and Karen Schulze in the Department of Integrated Reconstructive Dental Sciences to begin a clinical trial to establish the efficacy of the new landmarks.
+Bernadette Alvear Fa '06 and Karen Schulze in the Department of Preventive and Restorative Dentistry (formerly the Department of Integrated Reconstructive Dental Sciences) to begin a clinical trial to establish the efficacy of the new landmarks.
 Additionally, Lambert and Suri are mentoring a group of four students in the DDS Class of 2018 who, with the help of Dr. A. Jeffrey Wood, chair of the Department of Pediatric Dentistry, plan to extend the study to include infants and children.